mgiuffrida/docs/app/1.0/docs/devguide/data-system.md

 *   Recomputing computed properties.
 *   Updating data bindings.
-*   Reflecting a property value to an attribute on the host element.
+*   Reflecting a property value to an attribute on the element.
 *   Firing change notification events.
 *   Invoking observers.